JackSzwergold/Writing/memories/Raves, Erasure and a Supposedly Fun Party.md

 As we walked down Grand Street and headed to the subway, my friend said nothing.
 In fact he said nothing since Pete gave me that passive-aggressive sussing.
 Not as we walked out the front door of the apartment, and not as we went down the elevator, and not as we walked down Grand Street to the subway.

 We waited and waited.
 No words spoken.
 Headed back to my place, and he crashed out on the living room floor and I headed into my bedroom and just passed out for the night.

-***

-*Raves, Erasure and a Supposedly Fun Party (c) Copyright by Jack Szwergold; written on February 23, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*